GooberKing/chart-test/README.md

     <input type="text" id="firstName" />
 </div>
 ```
-* Tables should have defined `thead` and `th` elements for each column, as well as a `tbody` elment and a `caption` element that describes what the data in the table represents
+* Tables should have defined `thead` and `th` elements for each column, as well as a `tbody` element and a `caption` element that describes what the data in the table represents
   - Use CSS to style or hide the caption as necessary (though not in a way that breaks screen readers -- see below)
 ```html
 <table>